Send the link below via email or IMCopy

 "Who cares what that fat loudmouth says about the health care system?"

-One thing will lead to another, with calamitous results.
+One thing will lead to another, with calamitous results (but there's really not enough evidence for that assumption).

 "The level of mercury in seafood may be unsafe, but what will fishers do to support their families?"